bellaillingworth/spedio/README.md

 dashboard and history pages summarize spending with D3-powered charts — totals, top category, day-by-day trends, and a monthly donut breakdown.
 The app runs entirely on static files with a Supabase backend; no build step is required.
+The app is currently deployed at [bpramjit.me](https://bpramjit.me) on Azure Static Web Apps.

 ## Features